fernandu00/fernandu00/README.md

 - 🌱 I’m currently learning NodeJs and MongoDB

-- 👯 I’m looking to collaborate on Projects using HTML, CSS and Javascript in order to improve my coding skills and become a professional programmer in a short future
+- 👯 I’m looking to collaborate on Projects using HTML, CSS and Javascript in order to improve my coding skills and become a professional programmer in a near future